0xbluemoon/Chrove_protocol/README.md

 * Client send request to server
 * Server decrypt request by it's private key, verify signature by client's public key, accept request, query purchase record with hash of key, return service informaton.

-# Why anonymous and autonomous is important for proxy/VPN vendor?

-In some country, people suffer from internet censorship.
-There are many commercial VPN business.
-But most of them are blocked.
-In that country, engineer and small business man build small proxy to make a little money.
-But their websites are often blocked and their customer can not contact them.
-They have to accept cash through online payment because there is no other choice.
-Some of them are put into jail by authorities because officer can link customer’s account cash flow to their account.

 # Why Chrove
 Nearly all kinds of internet service requir client to register an account.
 But client's information are often leaked because of careless engineer and other reason.
-We believe user real name and bill adderss is not necessary in some case.
-So Chrove is invented to create an anonymously ordering and automatically delivery service.
+We believe real name and bill adderss is not necessary in some cases.
+So Chrove is invented to support anonymously ordering and automatically delivery service.

+The first application is Chrove proxy.
+It is the first proxy you can anonymously order.
+Your proxy know nothing about you.
+This protect you and vendor.
+Anonymous is more important for vendor located in Iran, Russia, and China.

-As vendor, you put your service info on a smart contract.
-Nobody can remove it.
+As vendor, you put your service info your smart contract.
+Nobody except you can remove it.
-You won’t lose your customer even if you change domain or IP because people only remember smart contract.
+You won’t lose your customer even if you change domain or IP because people still remember smart contract.
-People pay you crypto currency.
+People pay you cryptocurrency.
 No bill on bank account or credit card.
 Of course , you don’t know your users, too.
 Both sides are safe.

+## Chrove service market
+As vendor, you may feel hard to let people know your service, you can pay some popular smart contract holder to list your service.

+A smart contract holder can list and add service in his smart contract.
+The smart contract become a market.

+Current Chrove client on google chrome
 # Design principle

 Technically, Chrove is based on HTTP, JSON, JWT, JWK, JWE, and RSA encryption and signature.